Mission, Vision & Values

 Ellen Cook, Director

-Ellen is the Human Resources Advisor at Spartan Delta Corp., an innovative and ESG-focused energy company headquartered in Calgary.
+Ellen is the Human Resources Manager at Spartan Delta Corp., an innovative and ESG-focused energy company headquartered in Calgary.
 She has worked in the energy sector since 2010 and is active in the HR community.
 Prior to moving to Calgary, Ellen lived in Saskatoon helping foreign-trained professionals at the Saskatoon Open Door Society and doing front-facing client support with Service Canada.
 She is passionate about connecting with people and making everyone feel included in their workplaces and communities.
 Ellen has a Bachelor of Studio Art from Concordia University in Montreal, a Certificate in Human Resources Management from Mount Royal University and is a Chartered Professional in Human Resources.

 Greg Coulas, Director